Ally-Wardell/bios611-project1/README.md

 # How do I construct the Rshiny app?

-To construct the Rshiny app, use the `docker run ...` instructions above, then, in the Rstudio terminal, run the following code:
+To construct the Rshiny app, use the `docker run ...` instructions above, then, type `make shiny_app`, then navigate to localhost:8080 in your web browser.
-`Rscript ~/bios611/shiny_app/app.R`

-Alternatively, type `make shiny_app`, then navigate to localhost:8080 in your web browser.